Extension of a residence permit

 Important information about your passport

 When you apply for an extension of your residence permit, make sure that your passport is valid.
-The Danish Agency for Labour Retention and International Recruitment can revoke or refuse to extend your temporary residence permit if you do not hold a valid passport or other travel documents.
+The Danish Agency for International Recruitment and Integration can revoke or refuse to extend your temporary residence permit if you do not hold a valid passport or other travel documents.

 Please note that your residence permit can only be extended up to three months before your passport expires.
 In other words, if your passport expires in 12 months, your residence permit can only be extended by nine months.
-The Danish Agency for Labour Retention and International Recruitment will not extend a temporary residence permit for less than six months.
+The Danish Agency for International Recruitment and Integration will not extend a temporary residence permit for less than six months.

 If you hold a national passport (i.e. a passport from your country of origin), the diplomatic mission (embassy or consulate general) of your country of origin will renew it.

-The Danish Immigration Service (under the Ministry of Justice) is responsible for renewing Danish travel documents and Danish alien's passports
+The Danish Immigration Service is responsible for renewing Danish travel documents and Danish alien's passports

 Read more about travel documents and alien's passports